 Tax Free Benefits

-This guide is only relevant if you are a registered employer and pay your employees through PAYE.
-A sole director on a minimum salary would also qualify for these benefits.
+This guide applies if you are a registered employer and pay your employees through PAYE.
+A sole director on a minimum salary can also qualify.

 Assets Made Available to an Employee If the asset (e.g. laptop) is provided solely for business use and any private use is insignificant, it may be exempt from tax.

-Bicycles and Safety Equipment Bicycles and safety equipment provided to employees are exempt if used mainly for qualifying journeys (e.g. commuting).
-Employers can reclaim VAT and obtain capital allowances on the cost.
+Bicycles and Safety Equipment Exempt if mainly for qualifying journeys such as commuting.
+Employers can reclaim VAT and claim capital allowances.

 Clothing Uniforms (including a visible logo) or protective clothing necessary for the job are usually exempt.
 Everyday clothing, even if required for work, is not.

-Counselling for Employees Certain welfare counselling services (excluding tax, legal or financial advice) provided to employees may be exempt.
+Counselling for Employees Certain welfare counselling services (excluding legal, tax, or financial advice).

 Incidental Overnight Expenses Employers can pay up to a certain limit per night tax-free to cover incidental expenses when employees stay away overnight for work. £5 per night in the UK or £10 per night overseas.